-There are many paths to and of awakening (recovery).
+There are many paths to and of Waking Up to this life (recovery).
 Some are short term interventions, some are lifetime commitments.
 Here, is an approach to Buddhist recovery that is based on the following multidimensional/multidirectional practices.

 Truth, Truthfulness and Commitment (Sajja or Sacca) : pain is inevitable – suffering is optional.
 The truth of the way things really are; and our commitment to change.